 What They Look Like

 Though moths tend to look very different in appearance and size, the visual aspect is as far as it goes.
 Your typical moth has two wings, each covered in fine scales which, depending on the moth, maybe spectacularly colourful or quite dull, composed chiefly of greys and browns.
 So the kind of moth you're likely to find in your home will be under an inch in size and quite dull in colour.

 What They Eat and How They Behave

-Though moths are more or less built the same in spite of their visual differences, their behaviour and diet is as varied as their colours.
-For example, certain moths can be a significant problem for agriculture, while others cause little to no problems for people save for the occasional fright.
+Though moths are more or less built the same in spite of their visual differences, their behaviour and diet are as varied as their colours.
+For example, certain moths can be a significant problem for agriculture, while others cause little to no problems for people to save for the occasional fright.
 Some moths serve an essential role in pollinating various plants, while others feed on the blood of animals.
 Of course, they serve as a food source for many larger animals of all types, from lizards to spiders.
-In the home, you’re most likely to find a moth nibbling at your stored food, something that the Brown House Moth Hofmannophila pseudospretella is known for!
+In the home, you're most likely to find a moth nibbling at your stored food, something that the Brown House Moth Hofmannophila pseudospretella is known for!

 Moths have built themselves something of a bad reputation for eating away at clothing (such as the Common Clothes Moth Tineola bisselliella) that has spent a long time in the cupboard.
 Still, in truth, moths will ruin just about anything, including fur and feathers, especially if the moth is a Case-Bearing Clothes Moth Tinea pellionella.

 Despite a penchant for flying into light bulbs, moths prefer the dark and will often be found in places like closets, and attics, snoozing away in bits of fabric, such as curtains or old clothing.
 Due to their largely passive nature, they can often grow to substantial numbers in a location before ever being noticed by a person.